The application period for 2020-2021 ends on December 8, 2019!

-The purpose of the grant is to enable scholars to carry out research projects at U.S. universities or research institutions.
-The grants are available for periods of 3–12 months.
+The purpose of the grant is to enable Senior Scholars to carry out research projects at U.S. universities or research institutions and at the same time act as ambassadors for the Fulbright program, Finland, and their home institution, sharing their culture and contributing to the relations between Finland and the U.S. The grants are available for periods of 3–12 months.

-The research project carried out in the United States must begin with the ASLA-Fulbright grant.
-The grant will not be awarded to a project the scholar has already started in the United States.
-The earliest possible starting date of the grant period is August 1, 2019.
+The grant will not be awarded to a project the scholar has already started in the U.S., only new projects are funded.
+The earliest possible starting date of the grant period is August 1, 2020.

-In addition to financial support, the Fulbright program includes significant additional benefits and program services, such as a free visa, personal advice services, and an orientation to the American culture, education system and the upcoming Fulbright period.
+In addition to financial support, the Fulbright program includes significant additional benefits and program services, such as a free visa, personal advice services, and an orientation focused on topics such as: the American culture, higher education system and details for the upcoming Fulbright period.

-The applicant must hold a doctoral degree at the time of application deadline.
-The doctorate must have been earned earlier than four years prior to the application deadline.
-If your doctorate was received within four years of the deadline, please see the instructions for the Junior Scholar grant.
+The applicant must have earned a doctoral degree at least four years prior to the application deadline.
+If your doctorate was received within the past four years of the deadline, please see the instructions for the Junior Scholar grant.

-The J-1 scholar visa and J-2 dependent visa includes regulations which may limit the possibility to reenter the United States.
-Scholars and their dependents who have held previous J visas may not be eligible to re-enter as J-1 researchers or J-2 dependents for 12 or 24 months following departure from the United States.
-If you have held a J visa during the past 24 months or have questions about the J visa regulations, please contact Fulbright Finland.
-Additionally, grantees and/or their dependents can apply for a work visa or a permanent residence permit to the U.S. only after spending 2 years in the home country after the Fulbright grant period.
+The J-1 scholar visa and J-2 dependent visa includes regulations which may limit the possibility to reenter the U.S. Scholars and their dependents who have held previous J visas may not be eligible to re-enter as J-1 researchers or J-2 dependents for 12 or 24 months following departure from the U.S. If you have held a J visa during the past 24 months or have questions about the J visa regulations, please contact Fulbright Finland.
+Additionally, grantees and/or their dependents can apply for a work visa or a permanent residence permit to the U.S. only after spending two years in the home country after the Fulbright grant period.

 Applications in all fields are accepted.
 However, proposals for medical research involving clinical training, patient care or patient contact are not eligible.
 This restriction is applied quite widely and applicants are advised to contact Fulbright Finland if they have any questions about the eligibility of their project.